simone-sanfratello/log-segment/doc/README.md

 - **EMAIL**

-Send an email, in text format.
+Send an email; email will be in html or text format depending of message content.
 Use [nodemailer](https://www.npmjs.com/package/nodemailer), see the package for ``transporter`` and ``options`` settings.
 Color is ignored.